Branch and Price for Submodular Bin Packing: Solving the pricing problem

 \textbf{Construction of breakpoints} To determine the number of breakpoints \(\cB\), we run a greedy heuristic algorithm that tries to maximize the number of items in a bin.
 We take $h$ as the solution value given by the heuristic algorithm and assign breakpoints \(h\) equidistantly in \([\underline{w}, \overline{w}]\).
-Note that for a fixed number of breakpoints, the equidistant partition gives the best approximation error according to \Cref{lem.approx}.
+The equidistant partition gives the best approximation error according to \Cref{lem.approx} for a fixed number of breakpoints.
 We also add a breakpoint corresponding to $w=0$.\\

 \textbf{PWL-B\&C algorithm} The main steps of the PWL-B\&C algorithm are described in \Cref{algo}.
 Recall that the problem \eqref{pricing.ref} is a maximization problem. \Cref{algo} maintains a set of active nodes $\mathscr{N}$ of the search tree, a pool of cuts \(\mathscr{C}\), an incumbent solution $x^\ast$ ($\sum_{i \in \cN'}\pi'_ix^\ast_i$ is a primal bound).